pogrammist/routeam_app/README.md

 # routeam_app

-A new Flutter project.
+A simple test task of routeam.ru

-## Getting Started
+## Details

 This project is a starting point for a Flutter application.